Keyboard shortcuts

 }

-/// `allocate_buffers()` previously allocated.
+/// [`allocate_buffers()`](Self::allocate_buffers) previously allocated

 fn new(